urcsc174/2019-fall-csc174/project-final/instructions.md

 - [ ] YOU choose your domain; **send a DM in Slack** to the professor with your domain proposal
   - You probably want to do this a quickly as possible because you should not start building your website until *after* you've submitted your **domain proposal** <u>and</u> you have received a response from the professor.
-  - Note: your domain proposal will be graded ...so you need to know what a domain is!
+  - Note: <s>your domain proposal will be graded ...so</s> you need to know what a domain is!
     - One sentence or so will suffice
-  - Based on your domain, **the professor** (not you) will define the following by replying to your DM in Slack (you should receive a reply within 24 hours)
+  - Based on your domain, **the professor** (not you) will define the following by replying to your DM in Slack (starting after Wednesday, December 12, you should receive a reply within 24 hours)
     - The Ontology
     - The Taxonomy
     - The Choreography